aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 After some time, the data processing job should conclude and we can proceed with training the predictive model.

+The processed data is exported to the directory `/polyaxon-v1-data/workspaces/<YOUR_NAME>/data/processed/aclImdb-aisg-combined` .
+We will be passing this path to the model training workflows.

 ### Model Training

 Now that we have processed the raw data, we can look into training the